Perceptron-Projects/Mobile/README.md

 # Mobile

-This is the flutter app
+This is the flutter app (iOS, Android)